Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 Iron ore is Australia’s largest export, and China is our largest export market.

-Iron ore prices hit a seven-week low in early June due to softening Chinese steel demand.
-A recent Australian Government resources update posits that lower iron prices will reduce national export earnings by close to AU$30 billion this year.
+A recent Australian Government resources update posits that lower iron prices would reduce national export earnings by close to AU$30 billion in 2024 (down to $107 b) and earnings would fall to $99b this year.

 Important!